mhtess/bdappl2018/chapters/2-introPPL.md

 > New to functional programming or JavaScript?
 Start off with a [basic introduction](http://probmods.org/chapters/13-appendix-js-basics.html) to the deterministic parts of the language.

-A [probabilistic programming language (PPL)](https://en.wikipedia.org/wiki/Probabilistic_programming_language) is specialized for building probabilistic models and *performing inference* in those models.
 The probabilistic aspects of WebPPL come from: [distributions](http://webppl.readthedocs.io/en/dev/distributions.html) and [sampling](http://webppl.readthedocs.io/en/dev/sample.html), marginal [inference](http://webppl.readthedocs.io/en/dev/inference/index.html), and [factors](http://webppl.readthedocs.io/en/dev/inference/index.html#factor).

 > **Probabilistic model**: A mathematical mapping from a set of latent (unobservable) variables to a *probability distribution* of observable outcomes or data.
 A **probability distribution** is simply a mathematical mapping between outcomes and their associated probability of occurrence.